 As stated above, the most important relics in the church are the chains of Saint Peter the Apostle.
 The stories about these chains are confusing, and different traditions somehow became intertwined.
 Christian tradition dictates that Peter was clapped in chains on at least two occasions.
 According to the Acts of the Apostles, he was arrested by Herod Agrippa in Jerusalem and subsequently freed by an angel sent by God (“and the chains fell from his hands”; Acts 12:7).
 An entirely apocryphal, yet apparently authoritative tradition then adds that Peter travelled to Rome where he became the first pope.
 In Rome, he was ultimately arrested, clapped in chains again and later crucified upside down (the site of his crucifixion has been – incorrectly – identified with that of the Tempietto, next to San Pietro in Montorio).
 So which chains are kept in the church, those from Rome or those from Jerusalem?

-The problem with the Roman version is that there is no firm evidence that Peter, a lowly fisherman from Galilee who spoke only Aramaic, ever travelled to Rome.
+The problem with the Roman version is that there is no firm evidence that Peter, a lowly fisherman from Galilee, ever travelled to Rome.
 He certainly did not become the first pope there.
 This makes the stories about his imprisonment and subsequent crucifixion extremely problematic as well.
 The Jerusalem version at least has a (shaky) base in the canonical Acts of the Apostles, which explicitly mention chains, but of course that does not make it any more ‘true’.
 According to this version, Peter’s chains from his imprisonment by his Herod were somehow ‘rediscovered’ by Juvenalis, the bishop of Jerusalem, in 439.
 He gave one of the chains to the empress Aelia Eudocia, who passed it on to her daughter, the aforementioned Licinia Eudoxia.
 The text above the chains in the San Pietro in Vincoli certainly suggests that these are the Jerusalem chains.
 It reads (in Latin):

 MISIT DOMINVS ANGELVM SVVM ET ERIPVIT ME DE MANV HERODIS